Did you know your body is capable of losing 1lb of toxins a day

 I’m not for a minute suggesting you resort to rolling around in the mud, or stand in a field beating yourself with corn cobs or spoons for that matter, because a simple bristled brush will suffice.

-Now I have always endorsed body brushing to my clients, it’s a wonderful exfoliater and detoxifier.
+Now I have always endorsed body brushing to my clients as it’s a wonderful exfoliater and detoxifier.

 But I’ll be the first to admit, the more I got into the subject of dry brushing, the more I become genuinely amazed at what a powerful elimination tool for the lymphatic system it really is.